jtb324/gnomAD-Allele-Frequency-Fetcher/README.md

 ## Note to remember:

 The program will form a log file in the specified output directory.
 If any variant is not found within the GnomAD database then it will write this variant in the log file

+## Thanks:

+This code was adapted from the code provided by [ressy](https://gist.github.com/ressy/6fd7f6ee6401ac8e703dc2709399869e) and the answer from BretSnoop at [stackexchange](https://bioinformatics.stackexchange.com/questions/933/is-there-public-restful-api-for-gnomad)